tuobangli/author_ber7/README.md

 # author_ber7
-stayed in Jakarta, waiting for DS-2019, 8
+stayed in Jakarta, waiting for reply.
+11